EditionGuard/WooCommerce-Plugin/readme.txt

 3. Download page for a successful order.

 == Changelog ==
+= 3.3.0 =
+Wordpress 5.0.1 Compatibility Check.
+Added Header identifier in API requests to EditionGuard.
+Increased page_size of book list for larger accounts.
 = 3.2.0 =
 E-book selection has become a combo box for easier use.
 = 3.1.1 =